Giant sable antelope: Taxonomy

+Discovery

 It was first described in 1916 by Frank Varian, a British engineer and naturalist, as a new subspecies of sable antelope distinguished by its size, horn structure and length, and unique facial markings.
 At the time, Varian worked on the construction of Angola's Benguela Railway, which connected the inland mining areas with the Atlantic coast.
 His work in the remote highlands brought him into contact with some of the country's unique wildlife, leading to his discovery of the giant sable, which he subsequently documented and brought to scientific attention.
-The giant sable was the last of the large antelopes to be discovered, with its discovery occurring after that of the Okapi.
+The giant sable was the last of the large mammals to be discovered, with its discovery occurring after that of the Okapi.

 There was a great degree of uncertainty regarding the number of animals that survived during the Angolan Civil War.
-In January 2004, a group from the Centro de Estudos e Investigação Científica of the Catholic University of Angola, led by Dr. Pedro Vaz Pinto, was able to obtain photographic evidence of one of the remaining herds from a series of trap cameras installed in the Cangandala National Park, south of Malanje.
+In January 2004, a group from the Centro de Estudos e Investigação Científica of the Catholic University of Angola, led by Dr. Pedro Vaz Pinto, obtained photographic evidence of one of the remaining herds from a series of trap cameras installed in Cangandala National Park.

-The giant sable antelope is the national symbol of Angola, and is held in a great regard by its people.
-This was perhaps one of the reasons the animals survived the long civil war.
-In African mythology, just like other antelopes, they symbolize vivacity, velocity, beauty and visual sharpness.
+However, the discovery brought as much alarm as relief: every animal photographed was female, and without a male the population faced certain extinction.
+In 2009, following DNA evidence from dung samples, a mature giant sable bull was located in the Luando Integral Natural Reserve, approximately 100 kilometres away.
+With the assistance of the Angolan Air Force, the bull was located, sedated and airlifted by helicopter to join the surviving females in a newly fenced enclosure in Cangandala.
+The Cangandala herd is today continuously monitored through regular ground patrols and drone surveys, and has grown to approximately 60 individuals comprising a healthy mix of bulls, cows, and calves.

-The giant sable antelope is evaluated as critically endangered on the IUCN Red List of Threatened Species.
-As of 2021 they reportedly only have a population of 300, 100 of which are living in Cangandala National Park.
+The giant sable antelope is currently defined as critically endangered on the IUCN Red List of Threatened Species.
+As of the total population is estimated to around 310 individuals in 8 herds (one in Cangandala and the other seven in the Luando Reserve).